Here is a brief excerpt from Let’s Raise Nonprofit Millions Together:

 What happens when we fail to do this?
 People stop hearing gratitude.
 Instead, when you thank them, they plan how they’ll respond to your forthcoming request.

 You have a lot of great board members.
 Offer them the opportunity to improve their skills and help the organization.
 Along the way, you might discover that one, several, or even a dozen members won’t participate, no matter what you do.
-(For more, watch this video: How to Deal with Boards Who Won’t Fundraise.)
+(For more, read: How to Deal with Boards Who Won’t Fundraise.)

 In these cases, cut your losses.
 Move to other solutions.
 For instance, form an advisory team to help with resource development.
 Seek a solution, not an impossible dream.